sdleffler/hv-dev/README.md

 This repository has two submodules, `hv-ecs` (our `hecs` fork) and `hv-lua` (our `mlua` fork.)
 These two crates are kept in separate repositories per fork so that it's easier to pull changes from upstream/rebase onto upstream.
+Packages in this repository will depend on them via path dependencies, and they depend back on this repository via path dependencies, assuming that they live in the same directory structure as here; so if you're hacking on them it's probably a good idea to start by cloning `hv-dev`.
 As a result, the first thing you need to do is:

 ```
 git clone --recursive https://github.com/sdleffler/hv-dev